 John M. Rogitz

 John M. Rogitz is of counsel to Rogitz & Associates and is a registered patent attorney.
-His patent background includes preparation and prosecution of a large number of patent applications in a range of technologies including artificial intelligence, virtual reality (VR), augmented reality (AR), other computer software, consumer electronics, medical devices, and business methods.
+His patent background includes preparation and prosecution of a large number of patent applications in a range of technologies including artificial intelligence, autonomous vehicles, virtual reality (VR), augmented reality (AR), other computer software, consumer electronics, medical devices, and business methods.
 John has also been active on behalf of his clients in the acquisition of patent portfolios.

 Before joining Rogitz & Associates, John was engaged in civil litigation at the Watkins Firm, a San Diego-based law firm.
 Prior to that, John worked as a web developer for Loyola Marymount University.